RemiAllio/MitoFinder/README.md

 mitofinder -j [seqid] -s [SE_reads.fastq.gz] -r [genbank_reference.gb] -o [genetic_code] -p [threads] -m [memory]
 ```

-### MitoFinder can be used with your own assembly (one or several contig.s in fasta format)
+### MitoFinder can also be run directly on a previously computed assembly (one or several contig.s in fasta format)
 ```shell
 mitofinder -j [seqid] -a [assembly.fasta] -r [genbank_reference.gb] -o [genetic_code] -p [threads] -m [memory]
 ```

 ### Restart
 Use the same command line.
-WARNING: If you want to make the assembly again (for example because it failed) you have to remove the result assembly directory.
+WARNING: If you want to compute the assembly again (for example because it failed) you have to remove the assembly results' directory.
 If not, MitoFinder will skip the assembly step.

 ## Test case
 ```shell